alindeman/upgradingtorails4/text/91_forking_and_loosening_version_constraints.markdown

 To fork a repository, you will need a GitHub account.
 A free GitHub account is easy to create via [sign up page](https://github.com/signup/free).

-Next, find the source code repository for a gem by searching for it on [rubygems.org](http://rubygems.org):
+First, find the source code repository for a gem by searching for it on [rubygems.org](http://rubygems.org):

 ![searching for simple_form on rubygems.org](../images/searching_for_simple_form.png)